DataDog/datadog-agent/test/e2e/README.md

 # Upgrade - bump

-The current end to end testing pipeline rely on
+The current end to end testing pipeline relies on
 * pupernetes
 * argo
 * kinvolk flatcar